nasa/apod-api/apod_parser/apod_parser_readme.md

 there are also other functions that might help you in situations

 ### download_image
-the `download_image` finction takes the url (hdurl or url) and the date from the function `get_date` and downloads the image in the current directory and with the file name of the date. the image downloaded is in the .jpg format
+the `download_image` function takes the url (hdurl or url) and the date from the function `get_date` and downloads the image in the current directory and with the file name of the date.
+The image downloaded is in the .jpg format.
 ```python
 apod_object_parser.download_image(url, date)
 ```

 ### convert_image
-sometimes the image we downloaded above might not be in the right format (.jpg) so you may call `convert_image` function to convert the image into .png. takes the `image_path` parameter which is the filepath.
+sometimes the image we downloaded above might not be in the right format (.jpg) so you may call `convert_image` function to convert the image into .png.
+Takes the `image_path` parameter which is the filepath.
 ```python
 apod_object_parser.convert_image(image_path)
 ```